How do I travel in my own country (citizenship or residency country) with an Interrail Pass (inbound and outbound trip)?

 If you need more than one outbound and inbound journey, you can always buy additional point-to-point tickets from your country’s rail carrier.

-Enter your outbound and inbound dates on an Interrail Pass
+How do I enter my outbound and inbound dates on an Interrail Pass?

 Your Interrail Pass comes with a travel diary including date fields for outbound and inbound travel.
 If you have an Interrail Global Pass and wish to travel in your country of residence, you need to enter these dates.
 This will entitle you to use your Interrail Global Pass in your country of residence on those 2 dates.

 As with all Interrail trips you make, you need to enter the journey details of your outbound and inbound journeys in the travel diary.
 If you have flexible pass, you need to enter the same dates in your travel calendar.

 The country in which you live and/or have citizenship for and/or are a legal resident of is considered your country of residence.
 This will be printed on your Pass in the top-right corner.
 Please also note that you will have to bring official proof that you are a citizen or resident of that country with you on your trip.

 What can be used as proof of citizenship?

 Your citizenship can be proven using a valid passport or an ID card.
 An ID card in this case is classed as an official ID document that allows you to travel across borders.
 Train staff have the right to check your nationality, so make sure you always have your passport or ID card with you.

 A driving licence is not accepted as proof of citizenship.

 What can be used as proof of residence?